 Figure 4.
 Neutralization assays.
 (A) Neutralization assay using plasma collected from a confirmed SARS-CoV-2 infected patient at 19 days post-symptom onset.
 (B) Neutralization assay using soluble ACE2 protein fused to the Fc domain from IgG.
 (C) Neutralization assay using serum samples collected prior to the emergence of SARS-CoV-2.
 The individual serum collected in 1989 was of a similar age at the time of serum collection to the confirmed SARS-CoV-2 infected patient.

 Both the plasma from the confirmed SARS-CoV-2-infected patient and the soluble ACE2-Fc effectively neutralized the virus (Figure 4A,B).
 For the plasma, the inhibitory concentration 50% (IC50) was 1:2000 with all the Spike-pseudotyped viruses, which is in the range of values that have been reported for sera and plasma from other SARS-CoV-2 patients at a similar time post-infection [4].
-For soluble ACE2-Fc, the IC50 was 2 ug/mL with the Spike virus.
-This is slightly higher than a previously reported IC50 of 0.1 ug/ml for soluble ACE2-IgG [51]; we suspect that the difference could be because our 293T-ACE2 target cells expressed higher levels of ACE2 making them more resistant to neutralization by soluble ACE2 (but we cannot be certain as [51] does not report what target cells were used).
+For soluble ACE2-Fc, the IC50 was 2 μg/mL with the Spike-pseudotyped virus.
+This is slightly higher than a previously reported IC50 of 0.1 μg/ml for soluble ACE2-IgG [51].
+We suspect that the difference could be because our 293T-ACE2 target cells express high levels of ACE2 making them more resistant to neutralization by soluble ACE2 (but we cannot be certain, as [51] does not report what target cells were used).
 Of note, there was no neutralization of the pseudotyped virus by either pooled or individual human sera collected at dates prior to the emergence of SARS-CoV-2 (Figure 4C).

-For the plasma neutralization, all of three Spike variants (Spike, Spike-ALAYT, and Spike-HAtail) exhibited similar neutralization profiles (Figure 4A).
+For the plasma neutralization, all three Spike variants (Spike, Spike-ALAYT, and Spike-HAtail) exhibited similar neutralization profiles (Figure 4A).
 But for the soluble ACE2, the Spike-HAtail virus was notably more neutralization sensitive than the other two Spike variants (Figure 4B).
-While the mechanism by which changing Spike’s cytoplasmic tail may alter neutralization sensitivity is unclear, based on this finding we suggest performing the assays using the Spike without any cytoplasmic tail modifications, particularly since none of the modifications tested here greatly improved viral titers.
+While the mechanism underlying the distinct neutralization sensitivity observed is unclear, it is possible that modifying the Spike’s cytoplasmic tail may alter opening of the receptor-binding domains (Walls, Park 2020 Cell - already ref 25).
+Based on our finding we suggest performing the assays using the Spike without any cytoplasmic tail modifications, particularly since none of the modifications tested here greatly improved. pseudotyped lentivirus titers.

 3. Discussion

-We describe a detailed protocol for making SARS-CoV-2 Spike-pseudotyped lentivirus and using this virus to perform neutralization assays.
-While the basic approach of pseudotyping viruses with Spike is clearly not novel [4,12,24,26,34–38] this is the first detailed protocol that makes all reagents available in a public repository.
-We hope that the protocol and reagents will be a useful resource to enable others to assess neutralizing antibodies to SARS-CoV-2.
+We describe a detailed protocol for producing SARS-CoV-2 Spike-pseudotyped lentivirus and using this virus to perform neutralization assays.
+Although this approach has been described previously, [4,12,24,26,34–38] we provide here the first detailed protocol that makes all reagents available in a public repository, which we hope will be a useful resource to enable others to assess neutralization of SARS-CoV-2.

-We also we found that modifying the tail of SARS-CoV-2 Spike is not necessary to produce sufficient titers of Spike-pseudotyped lentivirus for downstream experiments.
+We also found that modifying the tail of SARS-CoV-2 Spike did not improve titers of Spike-pseudotyped lentivirus for downstream experiments.
 Indeed, one of the cytoplasmic tail modifications we tested potentially altered the neutralization sensitivity of the pseudotyped viruses, suggesting it may be undesirable.
-While we obviously did not test the full suite of cytoplasmic tail modifications that have been used for pseudotyping of Spike from the original SARS-CoV [27,46–48], our results suggest that modifications to the cytoplasmic tail the SARS-CoV-2 Spike should be made and tested with caution.
+While we obviously did not test the full suite of cytoplasmic tail modifications that have been used for pseudotyping with Spike from the original SARS-CoV [27,46–48], our results suggest that modifications to the cytoplasmic tail of the SARS-CoV-2 Spike should be made and tested with caution.